 - 2-3 big handfuls of kale leaves, roughly chopped (optional)

 - 2 cups cooked chicken, chopped in bite-size pieces (see notes)

-- For serving (optional): freshly grated Parmesan cheese, chopped fresh parsley or basil
+- Freshly grated Parmesan cheese, chopped fresh parsley or basil

 - Heat olive oil in a large pot over medium heat.

 - Add onion, celery and carrots and saute for 3-4 minutes, until softened.
 Add garlic and saute another 30 seconds.
 Add thyme, salt and pepper and stir to combine.

 - Add chicken broth, turn the heat up to high and bring to a boil.
 (I cover the pot to speed this up.)